How to start a Pharmacy or to open a pharmacy business. Start your pharmacy business journey today! Be your own boss, help your community.

 How do pharmacies make money?

-Pharmacies mostly make money from reimbursement or prescriptions filled but there are other items that can add to your revenue line.
+Pharmacies mostly make money from reimbursement or prescriptions filled but there are other items that can add to your revenue line and profit margins.
 For example: Vaccines, Medication Packaging, Over the Counter items, Compounding, MTM Services and more.

 How much does it cost to open pharmacy?